piresn/BulkSeq/README.md

 Bio 1.65;

 <HR>
-<i> Example fastq datasets that can be used in this analyis are available in the ArrayExpress database (www.ebi.ac.uk/arrayexpress) under accession number E-MTAB-5196:
+<i> Example fastq datasets that can be used in this analysis are available in the ArrayExpress database (www.ebi.ac.uk/arrayexpress) under accession number E-MTAB-5196:

 WT_pool_1 (1.56GB)